ROBOTIS-GIT/emanual/docs/en/software/dynamixel/dynamixel_wizard2.md

 4. Click on `Next` button to proceed installation.

-5. After completing the installation, please add user name to dialout group in order to access the USB port.
-Replace the <your_username> in the command below to your actual user account name.
+5. After completing the installation, please add account id to dialout group in order to access the USB port.
+Replace the <your_account_id> in the command below to your actual user id.
     ```bash
-    $ sudo usermod -aG dialout <your_username>
+    $ sudo usermod -aG dialout <your_account_id>
+    ```

+6. Reboot in order the changes to be effective.
+    ```bash
+    $ reboot
     ```

 ## [Install: Mac](#install-mac)